 Here we explore CAD software designed for the Apple Mac®.
 We look at its native operating systems as well some CAD software running under Windows® using Parallels®, Bootcamp® or VM-Ware Fusion®.
-We touch on the pros and cons of choosing an Apple® Mac computer for CAD and list all the current CAD software for Mac that is available.
+We touch on the pros and cons of choosing an Apple® Mac computer for CAD and list all the current available CAD software for Mac.

 Choosing the best CAD software for your Apple Mac is much easier once you have some fundamental background knowledge.
 It is also important to have a brief look at the history of CAD for the Mac as there are several common misconceptions relating to Apple Mac and ‘design’ software.

 Most Mac users’ are surprised to learn that CAD has never been ‘strong’ on the Apple Mac platform….
 Really !… Relatively few CAD software choices have ever been available for Apple and professional CAD software developers have focused their attention on the Windows PC.

 Professional CAD software was originally limited almost entirely to Unix workstations and then migrated to Windows® PC’s, whilst Apple Macintosh® computers dominated desktop publishing.
 The processors and processes used in Apple Mac machines were designed around handling large flat 2D bitmap images and complex text files but not the world of CAD vectors.
 Bitmaps and Vectors are different…